The Top Student Success Stories of 2018

 “I feel like engineering is going to help me establish myself as a producer…If an artist comes to me and tells me what they’re looking for…it’s my job to interpret that and put it in the record or track and make their vocals sound that way.
 Just that connection of working with artists is going to enhance one’s production skills.
 If you love producing, then you should probably love most aspects of engineering as well.
 That’s really it.”
 Read the article.

-Chris Lord-Alge Taught Recording Connection grads and students!
+Chris Lord-Alge Taught Film Connection grads and students!

-In the exclusive, one day workshop open to advanced audio engineering and music production students and grads, CLA himself shared mixing and production techniques, tips on how to handle the business side of the job, and discussed how to set yourself up for successful interaction with artists and clients.
+In the exclusive, one day workshop open to advanced film engineering and film production students and grads, CLA himself shared mixing and production techniques, tips on how to handle the business side of the job, and discussed how to set yourself up for successful interaction with artists and clients.

 “You’re constantly learning, and just remind yourself of that daily.
 Don’t get discouraged.
 Also, be bold!”

-As recipients of The Fender Recording Connection Experience, Fay Garrison and Uriel Soto Jr. had the once in a lifetime opportunity to go in-session with Adam Moseley (Beck, U2, Nikka Costa/Lenny Kravitz, Rush, Wolfmother, Spike Jonze) and build their music production expertise by collaborating on an original track, slated for commercial release in coming months!
-Already musicians and producers in their own right, Adam was able to meet Fay and Uriel at their level:
+As recipients of The Fender Film Connection Experience, Fay Garrison and Uriel Soto Jr. had the once in a lifetime opportunity to go in-session with Adam Moseley (Beck, U2, Nikka Costa/Lenny Kravitz, Rush, Wolfmother, Spike Jonze) and build their film production expertise by collaborating on an original track, slated for commercial release in coming months!
+Already filmians and producers in their own right, Adam was able to meet Fay and Uriel at their level:

 “Adam recognized our awareness and understanding already and basically told us ‘Great.
 You know, we can really, really push and go far because we’re already there.’… he’s showing us these tricks to just smooth out that kind of that digital edge, because, he says, no matter how pixelated something is digitally, it’s still going to have that binary corner, you know, that digitized corner.
 So he’s taught us how to add in these random noises from hardware, to help soften that… A lot of what I’m learning is going right back into the song.” – Fay Garrison (read the article).

-After taking both the Audio Engineering and Advanced Audio programs, Collin Jacka got hired at mentor Shane Anderson’s Unique Recording Studios.
+After taking both the Audio Engineering and Advanced Audio programs, Collin Jacka got hired at mentor Shane Anderson’s Unique Film Studios.
 So what’d he do to set himself up for success?

 “The first time I came in for an interview, Shane asked what my intentions were and I told him my intention was to earn a position here at the studio by the end of my externship.
 So I put in my 200%.”
 Learn how Collin did it now.